backstitch/backstitch.github.io/_drafts/organization.md

 - **Default Results Display**: This will set the default result display for all new team members.
 - **Hide What's New Banner**: The What's New Banner can not be upload like topics but it can be hidden.
-- **Show Walkthrough to New Users**: After a new user has been verified they are taken to any default/auto subscribed topics or the discover topic catalog, this option will send them through a user walkthrough for backstitch.
+- **Show Walkthrough to New Team Members**: After a new team member has been verified they are taken to any default/auto subscribed topics or the discover topic catalog, this option will send them through a walkthrough for backstitch.

 After making your changes simply *click* the **save** button.